bloominstituteoftechnology/ios-sprint-challenge-password-textfield/README.md

 ## Project Set Up

-This repository contains a starter project that includes the UI for the calculator screen already set up.
+This repository contains a starter project.
 Use this project as the basis for your work.

 Please fork this repository and clone the fork to your machine to begin work.

-In addition, look at the built-in calculator app on your iOS device.
-Or play with a standard calculator if you have one.
-You'll be implementing the same basic functionality, so use the app or a real calculator to help you reason about how write the code for this project.

 ## Minimum Viable Product